Nats-ji/paper-sand-dupe-unpatched/README.md

   ```

 5. Then the github workflow can read the `output.json` to decide whether to make a new release.

+## How to run it yourself?

+Fork this repository and enable the workflows from the `Actions` tab.

+You can press the `Run workflow` button in the Release workflow to trigger the build manually.

 ## License
 This node.js app and the released jars are all licensed under GLPv3.